ManicodeSecurity/Android-Attack-Defense/001-Lab-Setup/README.md

 ![Emulator](../images/emulator.png?raw=true "Emulator")

 ### Task 4: Santoku Linux Setup
 [Santoku Linux](https://santoku-linux.com/) is an open-source virtual machine that comes pre-installed with a number of useful tools needed for mobile security testing, malware analysis, and mobile forensics.

 If you have not already downloaded and installed the.ISO file into VirtualBox, please do so now.

 ### Task 5: Setup Guest Additions

 Guest Additions  allows for improved graphic performance, shared folders, and other features within the Santoku VM.

-1. Go to Devices -> Install Guest Additions in the Virtualbox navigation bar.
+1. Go to Devices -> Install Guest Additions in the VirtualBox navigation bar.
 2. Next, open a Terminal window located in the VM under Applications > Accessories > Terminal (we have also created a shortcut to the Terminal window on the top status bar of the VM).
-3. Run the following commands to complete Guest Addisons setup:
+3. Run the following commands to complete Guest Additions setup:
 ```
-cd /media/VBOXADDITIONS_4.1.8_75467/
+cd /media/santoku/VBox_GAs_5.2.18/
 sudo sh VBoxLinuxAdditions.run
 ```
 4. Restart the Virtual Machine and you should be good to go.